‘Pet-friendly’ places go a long way to restoring the social life of our cities.

 Pets create community:

-Many cities take advantage of their furry residents to bring life to the streets through special events or simply accommodating the presence of dogs in public spaces.
+Many cities take advantage of their furry residents to bring life to the streets through special events or simply by accommodating the presence of dogs in public spaces.

 The Placemaking Movement